dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 ```
 Here, the types are simpler and the code is not too hard to follow for any F# user familiar with `||>` and `|||>`.
 Further there is no need to define the separate `myfunction` to process the results.
-THere is nothing wrong with the code
+There is little wrong with the code
-above and it is very natural.
+above and it is often very natural.

 ## Style C: Applicatives With FS-1063